Mayurbhanj district: Geography and climate

 The western plains of Mayurbhanj are an extension of the Odisha Plateau.
 They are mostly flat with small hills and slopes but are at a higher altitude than the eastern plains, the height rising from north to south.
 The streams here drain into the Baitarani River in Kendujhar or flow into Jharkhand to the north.
 There are still isolated open forests to be seen, but paddy is the most common cultivated crop.

 The Budhabalanga is the main river of Mayurbhanj.
 It arises in the Simlipal Hills and forms the waterfall at Barehipani in a northward course.
 It then turns to the south east and flows between steep banks and sandbars.
 Both Baripada and the ancient capital of Haripur are located along its banks.
 The river receives two small tributaries before entering the Bay of Bengal beyond Balasore.
 Other important minor rivers are Deo, Sone, Gangahar and Salandi.
 Floods are uncommon except during exceptional rainfall in the hills owing to the seasonal nature of the streams and their steep banks.

 The climate of Mayurbhanj is sub tropical marked by high humidity and rainfall during the Monsoon.
 The Simlipal Hills influence the weather substantially and exhibit higher rainfall and lower maximum temperatures than the rest of the district.
 The average annual rainfall is around 164 cm.
-Summer temperatures in Baripada can occasionally cross 45 degree Celsius but thunderstorms in the evening are common which have a moderating influence.
+Summer temperatures in Baripada can occasionally cross 45-degree Celsius but thunderstorms in the evening are common which have a moderating influence.
 Minimum temperature in winter can go down to 8 degrees.
 Fog occurs occasionally during winters.

 Transport

-The road network of Mayurbhanj is organised in a circular manner owing to the presence of the Simlipal Hills and forest in the centre of the district.
+The road network of Mayurbhanj is organised in a circular manner owing to the presence of the Simlipal Hills and forest in the centre of the district, which were first constructed in the early 20th century by the rulers of the state.
 National Highway 18 takes off from the Kolkata-Chennai highway near Simulia in Balasore.
 It shortly thereafter enters the district and passes the major villages of Baisinga, Betnoti and Krushnachandrapur before crossing Baripada and Jharpokharia.
 It finally exits the district at Jamsola to enter East Singhbhum district for a total length of 86 km.

 National Highway 49 also enters the district at Jamsola.
 It then crosses Bangriposi and Jashipur before entering Kendujhar district.
 This is the main highway connecting Kolkata with Mumbai and therefore sees heavy traffic throughout the year.
 National Highway 220 covers the stretch from Karanjia to Tiring passing through Jashipur and Rairangpur on the way.
 Odisha state highway 19 is another important state highways link the district headquarter Baripada from Jaleswar, Udala and Gopiballavpur I of West Bengal.